 If there are multiple victims, they can charge you with multiple counts in one criminal complaint.
 It depends on the facts and circumstances of the case.
 If someone breaks into a locker room and takes a bunch of peoples' items, that's probably just going to be one count of theft.
 What elevates it to a robbery is when someone uses some sort of force or fear to effectuate the theft.

-How Can A Los Angeles County Robbery Attorney Reduce My Charges To A Lesser Offense?
+Can Robbery Charges Be Reduce To A Lesser Offense?

 Robbery is obviously a very serious charge.
 It’s a strike and it’s a felony that will stay on your record for life, if you get convicted of it.
 In 25 years, I’ve handled hundreds of robbery cases and there are other offenses a robbery charge can be reduced to.
 A purse snatch, technically, is a robbery because you used force to take it.
 A lot of times we can get that mitigated down to something other than a robbery offense.
 However, if you use a weapon to commit a theft, you are probably not going to get that robbery reduced.
-A good local attorney will show that whatever conduct you did that amounts to a robbery is out of character for you, and give the prosecutors and the judge a game plan moving forward, so they don’t see you again.
+A good local theft crime attorney will show that whatever conduct you did that amounts to a robbery is out of character for you, and give the prosecutors and the judge a game plan moving forward, so they don’t see you again.

 For more information on Facing Theft Related Charges In Your Own Home, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 542-0979 today.